 6. Hybrid Identity & Authentication

-7. Encryption Flexibility (Client-side & In-Transit)
+7. Encryption Flexibility (Client-Side & In-Transit)

 Compliance Frameworks Supported by Hybrid Cloud

-- GDPR: Data control, encryption, and residency
+- GDPR: Data localization and consent-based security

-- PCI-DSS: Secure cardholder data environment
+- PCI-DSS: Secure cardholder data environments

-- ISO 27001: Risk management and business continuity support
+- ISO 27001: Information security management framework

 Hybrid Cloud Security Best Practices